👉 TAP TO SAVE 50% WITH CODE SPRING

 Justin Fields, New York Jets

-It didn’t take long, but Fields has rocketed up in my weekly rankings on RotoBaller, as he settled in just outside of the top 5 for NFL Week 2.
+It didn’t take long, but Fields has rocketed up in my weekly rankings on RotoBaller, as he settled in just outside of the top five for NFL Week 2.
 Unless you roster another elite fantasy QB, you should not reserve the new Jets QB this week.

 Fields rushed for two TDs last week against the Steelers, and there should be many more to come this season.
 The Jets’ brain trust has seemingly put full confidence in Fields to pilot the offense.
-He will be free to maximize his mobility as he sees fit, and there is no other QB on the New York roster to threaten his starting job, This is Fields’ team on offense, and he can perform with a clear head and proven, dangerous legs.
+He will be free to maximize his mobility as he sees fit, and there is no other QB on the New York roster to threaten his starting job.
+This is Fields’ team on offense, and he can perform with a clear head and proven, dangerous legs.

 The Bills have frequently had trouble against mobile QBs, and being without injured DT Ed Oliver won’t be good for the Buffalo defense, either.
 In what could be a high-scoring divisional game, Fields is a surefire fantasy QB1 for Week 2.
-The only QBs I have ranked ahead of him for Sunday and Monday are Allen, Lamar Jackson, Hurts and Joe Burrow.
+The only QBs I have ranked ahead of him for Sunday and Monday are Allen, Lamar Jackson, Hurts, and Joe Burrow.

 Jonnu Smith, Pittsburgh Steelers